Soil contamination: By country

-Various national standards for concentrations of particular contaminants include the United States EPA Region 9 Preliminary Remediation Goals (U.S. PRGs), the U.S. EPA Region 3 Risk Based Concentrations (U.S. EPA RBCs) and National Environment Protection Council of Australia Guideline on Investigation Levels in Soil and Groundwater.
+Various national standards for concentrations of particular contaminants include the United States EPA Region 9 Preliminary Remediation Goals (U.S. PRGs), the United States EPA Region 3 Risk Based Concentrations (U.S. EPA RBCs), and National Environment Protection Council of Australia Guideline on Investigation Levels for Soil and Groundwater.

 People's Republic of China

 The immense and sustained growth of the People's Republic of China since the 1970s has exacted a price from the land in increased soil pollution.
 The Ministry of Ecology and Environment believes it to be a threat to the environment, to food safety and to sustainable agriculture.
 According to a scientific sampling, 150 million mu (100,000 square kilometres) of China's cultivated land have been polluted, with contaminated water being used to irrigate a further 32.5 million mu (21,670 square kilometres) and another 2 million mu (1,300 square kilometres) covered or destroyed by solid waste.
 In total, the area accounts for one-tenth of China's cultivatable land, and is mostly in economically developed areas.
 An estimated 12 million tonnes of grain are contaminated by heavy metals every year, causing direct losses of 20 billion yuan ($2.57 billion USD).
-Recent survey shows that 19% of the agricultural soils are contaminated which contains heavy metals and metalloids.
-And the rate of these heavy metals in the soil has been increased dramatically.
+Recent survey shows that 19% of the agricultural soils are contaminated with heavy metals and metalloids, and the rate of contamination still increases dramatically.
+China established a series of soil pollution remediation systems under the Chinese Soil Pollution Prevention and Control Law which still remain to be improved because of imperfect remediation standards and insufficient public participation.